If you feel that your property assessement is excessive and does not represent True and Full value, you may ask for relief.

 If you and the assessor cannot agree on a proper assessment, then you may appeal in two different manners.
 If the current year valuation is at issue, then you may appeal by attending the various equalization meetings.
 In order to be heard before the State Board of Equalization, you must have appeared before the local and county boards of equalization.

 You may also file an abatement on your property for current and previous years relief.
-You must file on or before November 1st of the year the tax becomes delinquent.
+You must file on or before November 1st of the year after the year the tax becomes delinquent.
 In other words, you must file on or before November 1st, 2009 for the 2007 assessment.

 In either case, the burden of proof falls upon the applicant to show that the valuation is incorrect.
 Therefore, the applicant would need to present information showing that the assessment is not correct.